A new form of QCD coherence for multiple soft emissions using Glauber-SCET: Two soft gluon emissions

 We can write down the appropriate $O_{n+1}$ by demanding that the additional particle have quantum numbers of gluon, and the operator be Lorentz invariant, gauge invariant under collinear and soft gauge transformations~\cite{Bauer:2001ct}, as well as reparametrization invariant~\cite{Manohar_2002}.
-From \eq{buildingBlocks} we note that the appropriate building block is the field ${\cal B}_{n_1\perp}^{\mu a_1}$, and the representation in which this field is expressed depends on which of the $n$ hard partons sourced it.
+The appropriate gauge invariant building block for collinear gluons is the field ${\cal B}_{n_1\perp}^{\mu a_1}$~\cite{Bauer:2001ct}, and the representation in which this field is expressed depends on which of the $n$ hard partons sourced it.
 Thus, the operator satisfying these constraints is given by

 Here, the `$\perp$' symbol implies that the vector is perpendicular to $n_1$.
-We can, however, use any auxiliary vector $\bar n_1$ satisfying $n_1 \cdot \bar n_1 \sim {\cal O}(1)$ to decompose the momentum.
-It is convenient to take $\bar n_1$ to be along one of the hard partons in the direction $n_j$, such that any momentum $k^\mu$ decomposed in this frame is given by
+It is convenient to take $\bar n_1$ in \eq{q1Comp} to be along one of the hard partons in the direction $n_j$, such that any momentum $k^\mu$ decomposed in this frame is given by